CDThomas/workout-app/notes.md

     - [x] GET /muscles
 - [x] search on `main_mucle_worked` as well as `name`
 - [x] Handle empty list state in ExercisePanel
+- [ ] user can create routines
+  - [ ] add routines and sets to db/models
+  - [x] click exercise on left to add to end of exercises on right
+- [ ] user can remove an exercise in the RoutineExerciseList
+- [ ] Add drag-and-drop support
+  - [ ] drag exercise from list to place in order in sets on right
+  - [ ] drag and drop sets to change order
 - [ ] Better error handling
   - Something similar to: https://react.semantic-ui.com/collections/message#message-example-error
 - [ ] something to make it more obvious that the newly created exercise is at the top of the list